yeslogic/fathom-experiments/lang-bidi-combinators/README.md

 # Bidirectional combinators

-A library of bidirectional parser combinators.
+A library of bidirectional binary format combinators.

+This is mainly based on “Composing Bidirectional Programs Monadically”, which demonstrates an approach for defining data-dependent (i.e. monadic) codecs.

 ## Examples